godotengine/godot-docs/tutorials/scripting/gdscript/warnings/unused_local_constant.rst

 .. code-block:: none

-    The local constant "%s" is declared but never used in the block.
-If this is intended, prefix it with an underscore: "_%s".
+    The local constant "MAX_VALUE" is declared but never used in the block.
+If this is intended, prefix it with an underscore: "_MAX_VALUE".

 The default warning level for this warning is **Warn**.